 All professional and salaried employees are paid monthly.
-Hourly employees are paid every two weeks.
+Hourly employees are paid semimonthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

-The schedule of pay dates for the 2022-2023 school year is on the 15th of each month.
+The schedule of pay dates for the 2023 - 2024 school year is on the 15th of each month.
 If the 15th falls on a holiday or weekend, the pay period will be the regular business day prior to the 15th.